007revad/Synology_CPU_temperature/README.md

 - v2.2.5 and later may work for Realtek, Annapurna, STM, Mindspeed and Freescale CPUs.
 - To report any problems [create an issue](https://github.com/007revad/Synology_CPU_temperature/issues) and I'll add support for your CPU.

-If you schedule the script in Task Scheduler you should enable logging and set the log_directory in included syno_cpu_temp.conf
+If you schedule the script in Task Scheduler you should enable logging and set the log_directory in the included syno_cpu_temp.conf

 ### Download the script